MarkM-dev/Previews-client/readme.md

 - FlashBang Defender.
 - Clear Chat Button.
 - Native Picture In Picture in current stream (Browser's PIP feature).
-- Custom Picture In Picture via the button under the view count in the sidebar (when in video mode).
+- Custom Picture In Picture via the button under the view count in the sidebar.
 - Auto Extend the sidebar to show all live streamers (when sidebar is open).
 - Sidebar Stream Search: A purple search button at the top of the sidebar to find live streamers easily in the sidebar.
 - Hide All Sidebar Sections Except The Followed Channels.